lucasayb/django-wisdom-pets/README.md

 # ![Django Wisdom Pets Example](project-logo.png)

-> This is an example project just for learning purposes taken from the course
+> This is an example project just for learning purposes

 ## Installation